stgloorious/statuspage/README.md

 ~~~

 ## Deployment
-On the public server, the Flask app is running behind an nginx reverse proxy.
 See the [Flask documentation](https://flask.palletsprojects.com/en/latest/deploying/nginx/)
 for more information.

-Configure nginx to serve `/static` directly and provide a config.json with your domains:
+Configure the webserver to serve `/static` directly and provide a config.json with your domains:
 ~~~
 {
     "domains" : ["example.com", "localhost"],